"Chinese for Everyone"- Mandarin Chinese for All Adult Learners

 HSK /Chinese Proficiency Courses

-Running alongside the above 12-w courses, all the HSK courses can be taken as extra tutorials, as well as test-preparations.
+Running on Wednesday evenings, alongside the above 12-w courses, all the HSK courses can be taken on its own, or as an extra tutorials, or as a test preparation.
 Held on Wednesday evenings, these courses are FREE to attend for those who have registered for one of the above 12-w courses, for students of China Studies at SEAS, and for those who will take HSK tests at our Test Center.
-If you aim to take the internationally-recognised Chinese Proficiency Tests (HSK and/or HSKK test), you are strongly advised to take the course.
+If you aim to take the internationally-recognised Chinese Proficiency Tests (HSK and/or HSKK test), you are strongly advised to take these course.

 Using a set of HSK Standard textbooks and workbooks, the courses are designed for a systematic study for the language, therefore can be taken on their own, or taken as tutorials assisting the above 12-w courses.
 If you are not registered for the above 12-w course and still want to take HSK course, the fee for a HSK course is the same as a 12-w course.